MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/1-introduction.md

 Imagine that you're a developer with administrator permissions for a GitHub repository.
 You want to automate security checks.
 These steps help you analyze your releases for any vulnerabilities.
 Luckily, your organization purchased and enabled GitHub Advanced Security.
-Your advanced security license enables you to accomplish these tasks using CodeQL.
+Your advanced security license allows you to accomplish these tasks using CodeQL.

-CodeQL enables you to analyze the code in your GitHub repository and identify security vulnerabilities.
+CodeQL lets you analyze the code in your GitHub repository and identify security vulnerabilities.
 CodeQL is available for public repositories and private repositories owned by your organization.
-CodeQL supports many languages for analysis including: C/C++, Java, Python, among others.
+CodeQL supports many languages for analysis, including C/C++, Java, and Python.

 ## Learning objectives